allysonkate/allysonkate.github.io/_posts/2019-7-20-solstice-trends.md

 <h3>sctv.com</h3>

 Under the SolsticeFWD also lives our thought leadership platform, which houses our blogs, podcast, whitepapers, and press.
 The old page was outdated and nearly impossible to digest from a UX perspective.
-In 2018 I led a redesign of the content hub from the ground up including strategy, user flow, hierarchy, wireframes, UI & visual design.
+In 2018 I led a redesign of the content hub from the ground up including strategy, user flow, hierarchy, wireframes, UI & visual design

 <br>